 How to Prevent Running Injuries

-If our bodies are not coping with the stress of running at any particular time, injuries are likely to occur.
+When our bodies aren't coping with the stress of running at any particular time, injuries are likely to occur.
 Most running injuries fall under the term “overuse injuries” which occur when we have taken on too much, too soon, too fast.
-These injuries are essentially a symptom of over stressing our bodies, so it is important to find ways to avoid the impacts of running becoming more than our bodies can cope with.
+These injuries are essentially a symptom of over-stressing our bodies, so it is important to find ways to avoid the impacts of running becoming more than our bodies can cope with.

 Ten Tips for Preventing Running Injuries